On This Page

 As an intern, you'll become a member of the school community and attend meetings, professional growth activities, and other functions.
 Each semester, you'll attend a weekly one-credit seminar focused on issues pertinent to your internship experience.

-In addition to providing valuable work experience, the school district deposits up to $15,000 with Fairfield University for you.
+In addition to providing valuable work experience, the school district deposits up to $15,000 (per year) with Fairfield University for you.
 You may draw upon these banked funds for courses taken at Fairfield.
 The funds received help to defray a major portion of the tuition costs for the degree.

 The internship program benefits both you and the school district in many other ways.
 You receive valuable real-world experience and a chance to demonstrate your capabilities.
 School districts receive well-trained staff members and a chance to observe potential job candidates performing their duties for an entire school year.